Last Updated on May 28, 2023 by Ellen

-The malecon in Mazatlán, Mexico, is said to be one of the longest in the world – and it’s excellent.
+The Mazatlan malecon in Mexico is said to be one of the longest in the world – and it’s excellent.
 It’s a well-planned feature in this Sinaloa city that captured my heart.

 A malecon is a waterfront walkway.
 People walk, jog, run, roller blade, skateboard, ride bikes on this walkway, just like Tedly in this picture.

 Mexican cities on the coasts have malecons, including Mahahual on the Caribbean and Puerto Vallarta on the Pacific.
 I’ve seen different figures on how long the malecon in Mazatlan actually is – from 5.25 to 13 miles, depending on what website you visit or who you talk to.
 That’s a great difference, of course, and it seems the length depends on what people count as the ‘waterfront walkway.’

-I’ve gone up to Playa las Brujas on the northern edge of the city, and down to where the malecon actually starts near Cerro del Vigia on the southern end of the city.
+I went up to Playa las Brujas on the northern edge of the city, and down to where the malecon actually starts near Cerro del Vigia on the southern end of the city.
 I did a combination of a bus and walking, since the waterfront walkway pretty much ends at the Golden Zone.

 The nine different sections of the malecon cited most often on all the sites I’ve read are: Puntilla (Ferry Pier), El Faro (Lighthouse), Centennial, Olas Altas (Downtown area), Claussen, Avenida del Mar, Shrimp – Chad, Chad – Cerritos, Cerritos – Nuevo Mazatlan.

 The malecon connects two major areas within the city: the downtown area, or Olas Atlas, and the Golden Zone, or Zona Dorado, with many hotels and chain restaurants.
 Beyond the Golden Zone is the marina district and Cerritos (again, with no official malecon in these areas).

 Locals take pride in this gem.
 Mexicans use it each day for exercise, beach trips, restaurant visits, meeting points, whatever.
-And every morning I see workers cleaning it up – sweeping and collecting garbage from the previous day and night.
+And every morning I saw workers cleaning it up – sweeping and collecting garbage from the previous day and night.
 There are garbage bins along most of the walkway, as well as many benches.
 In the areas with median traffic dividers between the malecon and Avenida del Mar, workers spray the plants and trees with water on a regular basis.
 It’s clear that the city likes to polish up her gem.

 A miscalculation might land them on a huge rock.
 And we’ve seen the guys do this at night!
 They hold torches so you can follow their path to the water in the dark.
 Of course, they ask for money from onlookers.
 I’m not saying these divers make the malecon magnificent, but if you do an internet search on Mazatlán’s malecon, tourists want to know how to find the cliff divers.
 So I included this here.

-But here is another thing that makes the malecon magnificent – free wifi.
+But here is another thing that makes the Mazatlan malecon magnificent – free wifi.
 You need to log on through Facebook or with a SIM card, and it’s public wifi.
 (I have not logged on to this network, so I can’t speak to speed.)

 So how does one go about getting around this magnificent oceanfront walkway?
 No city bus runs the entire length of it.
 The buses run through downtown, several blocks inland from the water, and later join the road that runs parallel to the malecon a bit north of downtown.
 This means you have to walk the Olas Atlas section.
 Buses are an option for the other sections.

 The city has newer buses with air conditioning.
 These buses appear longer than the older buses.
 They cost 11 pesos ($.57 at the time of this writing).
 The newer buses run on the road parallel to the malecon from the Claussen section all the way up through the Golden Zone and then on to Playa Bruja, the most northern beach in the city (see map above).

-These buses join the waterfront headed north at Calle Benito Juarez and Paseo Claussen, and they turn off the waterfront at Calle Guillermo Neslon Nte. and Paseo Claussen.
+The AC buses join the waterfront headed north at Calle Benito Juarez and Paseo Claussen, and they turn off the waterfront at Calle Guillermo Neslon Nte. and Paseo Claussen.

-The older, shorter buses (not pictured) are not air conditioned, and cost 8 pesos ($.42 at the time of this writing).
+The older, shorter buses are not air conditioned, and cost 8 pesos ($.42 at the time of this writing).
 Only some of the old buses join the malecon where the newer ones turn onto the road – these also will say “Sabalo / Centro”, but most of the older buses go through the city away from the waterfront and join up with the oceanfront road as the Golden Zone starts, at Avenida del Mar and Avenida Rafael Buelna.

-The other option to tour the malecon is by a pulmonia, colectivo (shared taxi) or a regular cab.
+The other option to tour the Mazatlan malecon is by a pulmonia, colectivo (shared taxi) or a regular cab.

 Luckily, we are here longer than the average vacationer, so we can take our time and walk, bike, jog, ride the bus, take a pulmonia, in any combination to enjoy the whole stretch.

 If you want to see it all as cheaply as possible, I’d recommend a bus that says “Ferry” to get to the Embarcadero area.
 When the bus lets you off, head west, and you’ll eventually see where the malecon starts.
 It’s in front of restaurants and some boat shops and sport fishing outfits.
 The walkway will have street lights with three large globes I previously mentioned.
-Start walking; first up a hill.
+Start walking, first up a hill.

 You will pass by the sunset viewing platforms, then you will walk about a block behind a few homes, bend down around by a college, and on your right you’ll see downtown.
 Keep walking.
 After downtown, you’ll see the cliff divers on the left.
 After more walking, the street lights go from the globe posts to regular street lights (some areas have palm trees in an middle island with lights.
 The next section – Claussen – starts out quiet and then becomes more active with fishermen and locals enjoying one of the most popular seafood joints El Muchacho Alegre (a great place we enjoyed, by the way).
 At any point between that restaurant and the Fishermen Monument, you can hop on a bus to go all the way to the Golden Zone and beyond, or, you can keep walking.

-If you opt to take a pulmonia, try to find a driver who speaks at least some English if you don’t speak Spanish.
+If you take a pulmonia, try to find a driver who speaks at least some English if you don’t speak Spanish.
 It’s possible an English-speaking driver won’t haggle as much on price, however.
 But so what if it’s $10 bucks or more for a personalized tour?
 To get the lay of the land and support the local economy, that’s not a huge price to pay!